 The worst times to visit are during the graduation ceremonies in June and November (see the University website for specific dates).

-For about a week either side of these dates, you’ll find it a struggle to find a place to rent, let alone finding an affordable one.
+For about a week on either side of these dates, you’ll find it a struggle to find a place to rent, let alone find an affordable one.